Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines

 \section{Classification Degree Statistics}

-Figure \ref{fig:classMnist_conn} portrays the degree statistics (minimum, average, and maximum) of the network's hidden units over the epochs for the NCG classification experiments in the MNIST data set (Figure \ref{fig:classMnist_acc} shows the accuracy).
+Figure \ref{fig:classMnist_conn} portrays the degree statistics (minimum, average, and maximum) of the network's hidden units over the epochs for the NCG classification experiments in the MNIST data set (figures \ref{fig:MNISTacc} and \ref{fig:MNISTacc_train} show the accuracy).
 Note that for $p=1$ all degrees are 784 at time zero, and NCG significantly reduces the degrees of the network; the average degree is reduced by 30\% after 10 epochs.
 On the other hand, for $p=0.1$, NCG significantly increases the degrees of the network; the average degree is 2.5 times larger after 10 epochs.
 Finally, for $p=0.5$ NCG shows a relatively small change in the degrees.
 Moreover, while the degrees change and converge over the epochs, the initialization density has a strong influence: the average degree of the three models after 10 epochs reflects their initial density.

-Furthermore, figure \ref{fig:classMushrooms_conn} shows the degree statistics of the networks trained for the Mushrooms data set, and figure \ref{fig:classConnect-4_conn} for the Connect-4 data set.
+Furthermore, figure \ref{fig:classUCISuite_conn} shows the degree statistics of the networks trained for the Mushrooms (figures \ref{fig:classMushrooms_conn-p05} and \ref{fig:classMushrooms_conn-p01}) and the Connect-4 (figures \ref{fig:classConnect-4_conn-p05} and \ref{fig:classConnect-4_conn-p01}) data sets.
 These experiments pertain to the accuracy performances portrayed in figure \ref{fig:class_compStatPats}.
 Once again, one can see that the final sparsity reflects the initial sparsity, and the networks end training with very different connectivity patterns after 10 epochs, despite the similar accuracy performances.

 Lastly, figures \ref{fig:classMnist_conn_mesmaTaxa}, \ref{fig:classMushrooms_conn_mesmaTaxa} and \ref{fig:classConnect-4_conn_mesmaTaxa} show the degree statistics for training experiments with a lower connectivity learning rate.
 The plots correspond, respectively, to experiments performed with the MNIST, Mushrooms and Connect-4 data sets, and pertain to the accuracy results presented in figure \ref{fig:class_mesmaTaxa}.
 As expected, one can see much less change in the connectivity with regards to the previous experiments, which use a higher learning rate.
 This is especially notable for the MNIST $ p=1 $ experiments.